d2l-ai/d2l-en/chapter_recurrent-neural-networks/deep-rnn.md

 train_iter, vocab = d2l.load_data_time_machine(batch_size, num_steps)
 ```

 The architectural decisions (parameters, etc.) are very similar to those of previous sections.
-We pick the same number of inputs and outputs as we have distinct tokens, i.e. `vocab_size`.
+We pick the same number of inputs and outputs as we have distinct tokens, i.e., `vocab_size`.
 The number of hidden units is still 256.
 The only difference is that we now select a nontrivial number of layers `num_layers = 2`.
 Since the model is somewhat slower to train we use 3000 iterations.

 ```{.python .input  n=22}
 vocab_size, num_hiddens, num_layers, ctx = len(vocab), 256, 2, d2l.try_gpu()